PvPClt/project/fsb_en.md

 **SENKO** (turning purple with rage):

 — She writes that I am "turning purple with rage."
 I just checked a mirror, Vechirko — I’m fucking purple!
 She’s not predicting it, she’s *ordering* my blood pressure to spike!
 Get it?
-We zap her eyes with infrasound, she zaps our arteries with words!
+We zap her eyes with the beam, she zaps our arteries with words!

 **VECHIRKO** (with dry pity):